 Any person employed in a gambling establishment as a dealer, secretary, waiter or waitress; floor, security, countroom, cage, collection, surveillance or data-processing personnel; appropriate maintenance personnel; or any person whose employment duties require or authorize access to restricted gambling establishment areas must obtain a work permit.
 The work permit will be issued by the local jurisdiction or the Commission.

-State law and Commission regulations require all primary owners, other owners, supervisors, players, and other employees of third-party providers of proposition player services to register with and obtain a badge from the Commission.
+State law and Commission regulations require all primary owners, other owners, supervisors, and workers of third-party providers of proposition player services to apply for licensure and obtain a badge from the Commission.
 In addition, before proposition player services can be provided in a California gambling establishment, the primary owner must submit the written contract and the playing book forms to the Bureau for approval.
-Primary owners, other owners, employees, and independent contractors of third-party providers of proposition players who do not have a written, an oral, or an implied agreement with the gambling establishment are required to register with and obtain a badge from the Commission as a gambling business.